thenumberpi31415926535/thenumberpi31415926535.github.io/_posts/2021-07-17-host-pairs.md

 ---
 author: Pi
+title: more host the merrier
 ---
+It is exciting to see host pairs.

 Uya and Milo has formed partnership to host on Friday, 30 July, 2021.
 Judy and Ive are also pairing up to host a session.